A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Incremental Predictive Coding

+What makes PC much slower than BP is its inference phase, which requires multiple iterations to converge.
+In this section, we address this limitation by proposing \emph{incremental} PC, a variation of the original algorithm where the inference and learning phases (Eqs.~\ref{eq:x} and \ref{eq:theta}) are simultaneously performed at every time step $t$.
+This variation largely improves on the original formulation of PC in terms of both efficiency and performance, is fully automatic, and comes with theoretical guarantees given by the theory of variational inference.
+The pseudocode of iPC is provided in Algorithm~\ref{algo:iPC}, while its dynamics is illustrated in Fig.~\ref{fig:models}(b).

-\textbf{Connections to BP:} PC in general shares multiple similarities with BP in supervised learning tasks: when the output error is small, the parameter update of PC is an approximation of that of BP \citep{millidge2020predictive}; when controlling which parameters have to be updated at which time step, the two updates can even be made equivalent \citep{Song2020,salvatori2022reverse}.
-This variation of PC that is equivalent to BP is called Z-IL in the literature.
-To make PC perform exactly the same weight update of BP, every weight matrix $ \uptheta^l$ must be updated only at $t=l$, which corresponds to its position in the hierarchy \citep{Song2020}.
+\textbf{Connections to BP:} PC in general shares multiple similarities with BP in supervised learning tasks: when the output error is small, the parameter update of PC is an approximation of that of BP \citep{millidge2020predictive}; when controlling which parameters have to be updated at which time step, it is possible to define a variation of PC, called \emph{zero-divergence inference learning} (Z-IL) in the literature, whose updates are equivalent to those of BP \citep{Song2020}.
+In detail, to make PC perform exactly the same weight updates of BP, every weight matrix $\uptheta^l$ must be updated only at $t=l$, which corresponds to its position in the hierarchy.
 That is, as soon as the output error reaches a specific layer.
 This is different from the standard formulation of PC, which updates the parameters only when the energy representing the total error has converged.
-Unlike both Z-IL and PC, iPC updates the parameters at every time step $t$.
-Intuitively, it can hence be seen as a ``continuous shift'' between Z-IL and PC.
-A graphical representation of the differences of all three algorithms is given in Fig.~\ref{fig:models} (right), with the pseudo-codes provided in the first section of the supplementary material.
+Unlike PC, iPC updates the parameters at every time step~$t$.
+Intuitively, it can hence be seen as a ``continuous shift'' between Z-IL (and hence BP) and PC.
+A~graphical representation of the differences of all three algorithms is given in Fig.~\ref{fig:models} (right), with the pseudo-codes provided in the first section of the supplementary material.